keboola/cli-utils/README.md

 ## Mass Project Queue Migration

 - Create a manage token.
-- Prepare input file (e.g. "projects") with storage tokens of the projects to migrate to new Queue.
+- Prepare input file (e.g. "projects") with storage admin tokens of the projects to migrate to new Queue.
     ```
     1234-<token_id>-<hash>
     5678-<token_id>-<hash>